square/square-nodejs-sdk/doc/api/locations.md

 # List Locations

 Provides details about all of the seller's [locations](https://developer.squareup.com/docs/locations-api), including those with an inactive status.
+Locations are listed alphabetically by `name`.

 ```ts
 async listLocations(